-- 15.1 The general guideline and conditions are that petty cash purchases referred to in paragraph 12(1) (a) of this Policy are for minor items that are purchased for up to R2000.00 (VAT included) (Refer to Petty Cash Policy), which must include conditions; - a) Determining the terms on which a manager may delegate responsibility for petty cash to an official reporting to the manager - b) Limiting the number of petty cash purchases or the maximum amounts per month for each manager - c) Excluding any types of expenditure from petty cash purchases, where this considered necessary; and - d) Requiring monthly reconciliation reports from each manager to the Chief Financial Officer, including; - i.
+- 15.1 The general guideline and conditions are that petty cash purchases referred to in paragraph 12(1) (a) of this Policy are for minor items that are purchased for up to R2000.00 (VAT included) (Refer to Petty Cash Policy), which must include conditions; - a) Determining the terms on which a manager may delegate responsibility for petty cash to an official reporting to the manager - b) Limiting the number of petty cash purchases or the maximum amounts per month for each manager - c) Requiring monthly reconciliation reports from each manager to the Chief Financial Officer, including; - i.
 Total petty cash purchases for the month - ii.
 Receipts and appropriate documents (Refer to the Petty Cash Policy) - 15.2 The Chief Financial Officer must keep the petty cash and apply the conditions as set out in the petty cash policy for the procurement of goods by means of petty cash purchases. - 15.3 The Chief Financial Officer is authorised to increase the petty cash float as stipulated in the petty cash policy for a specific period and when justified. - 15.4.
 The following process is not part of petty cash purchases, however needs consideration by user departments as preferred SCM process, above petty cash procedures: